peterkhe1999/CheatSheet/OSCP/README.md

 for i in $(seq 1 254); do nc -zv -w 1 172.16.50.$i 445; done
 ```

-Checks if an IP responds to ICMP and whether a specified TCP port on the target host is open
+Checks if an IP responds to ICMP and whether a specified TCP port is open

 ```pwsh
 Test-NetConnection -Port 445 192.168.50.151